mpc-qt/mpc-qt/README.md

 You'll have to perform a little bit of footwork beforehand.
 What you're going to do is make a directory for this repo to sit in, and then compile it.

-First ensure you have the prequisites as mentioned above, then open a terminal and `cd` into your general source-code directory.
+First ensure you have the prerequisites as mentioned above, then open a terminal and `cd` into your general source-code directory.
 If one does not exist, `mkdir` one.